 $$\text{Adjusted Base Period’s Market Capitalization} = \frac{\text{New Market Capitalization Including New Listing}}{\text{New Market Capitalization Excluding New Listing}} * \text{Base Period’s Market Capitalization}$$

 Let’s illustrate the concept of adjustment to base with the following hypothetical example.
-First, imagine that the initial conditions of the outstanding shares and their prices as under:
+First, imagine that the initial conditions of the outstanding shares and their prices are as follows:

 Company NameOutstanding SharesClosing PricesMarket Capitalization of Base Period